Skip to main content

 import { ISablierLockup } from "@sablier/lockup/src/interfaces/ISablierLockup.sol";

-import { Broker, Lockup, LockupLinear } from "@sablier/lockup/src/types/DataTypes.sol";
+import { LockupLinear } from "@sablier/lockup/src/types/LockupLinear.sol";

 Create a contract called LockupLinearStreamCreator, and declare a constant DAI of type IERC20 and a constant LOCKUP of type ISablierLockup: